I3N0dWZm/I3N0dWZm.github.io/PDF/FOPN_foweb_Printer_Privilege_Escalation.md

 I could quickly see that a man in the middle attack was the best way foward to increase privileges on the printer rights to print to pdf thereby removing any encryption.

-monitoring the request response information in burp suite, i could see the majority of parameters were being parroted back from request too response, the only fields of real interest was the "Code=" and the Perms=, as they were not in the request but was in the reponse, it also appeared to remain the same for the file over multiple requests/reponses.
+monitoring the request response information in burp suite, i could see the majority of parameters were being parroted back from request too response, the only fields of real interest was the "Code=" and the Perms=, as these were not in the request but were in the reponse, it also appeared to remain the same for this file over multiple requests/reponses.

-"code" must be used to decrypt the pdf in some way and perms must be a persmission level.
+"code" must be used to decrypt the pdf in some way and perms must be a permission level.

 response when opening default example - installcomplete.pdf note - omited epoch timestamp